griffithlab/pVACtools/docs/pvacbind/output_files.rst

        predictions added.
    * - ``<sample_name>.all_epitopes.aggregated.tsv``
      - An aggregated version of the ``all_epitopes.tsv`` file that gives information about the best epitope for each mutation in an easy-to-read format.
+Not generated when running with elution algorithms only.
    * - ``<sample_name>.all_epitopes.aggregated.tsv.reference_matches`` (optional)
      - A file outlining details of reference proteome matches